GuillaumeMougeot/biom3d/docs/tuto_cli.md

  --num_classes 2
 ```

-That's it !
+That's it!
 Your data will be automatically preprocessed and stored in a folder along the existing ones.
 Your training pipeline, involving hyper-parameters such as the patch size, will be automatically configured depending on the dataset meta-data, such as the median image shape.
 And the training should start!

 This command should create four new folders: two folders with the same names as your image and label folders with the extension `_out`, a `configs` folder and a `logs` folder.
 The `_out` folders contain the preprocessed images and labels.
 The `configs` folder contains a Python script: the configuration file of your training.
 The `logs` folder contains one folder which contains the saved model and the training logs.